Priya Thomas

 Priya Thomas is a Canadian musician, dancer, choreographer, and scholar.
-She has released work under her own name and under the pseudonym, Iroquois Falls.
+She has released work under her own name and under the monicker, Iroquois Falls.
 She has toured with John Cale, The Fall, James, Radiohead, Sam Philips, the Neville Brothers and Rufus Wainwright, among others.

-She teaches and practices ashtanga yoga in Toronto.
+She also teaches and practices ashtanga yoga in Toronto.

 Musical career

 Thomas was born in Hamilton, Ontario, and raised in Montreal.
 Her first instrument was the violin and started writing music at the age of 11.

 Thomas trained as a dancer under Priyamvada Sankar in Montreal.
 Thomas performed her arangetram in 1983 and continued to study Bharata Natyam with Sankar until 1995, performing regularly in Canada, the US and India.
-Thomas also studied Carnatic vocal music and Sanskrit with Priyamvada Sankar.
-Thomas has choreographed and performed in contemporary dance pieces, most notably collaborating with Hari Krishnan and Devraj Patnaik, co-founder of Chitralekha Odissi Dance Creations, on a piece commissioned by Dusk Dances.
+Thomas also studied Carnatic vocal music with Priyamvada Sankar, and studied Sanskrit at McGill University.
+Thomas has choreographed and performed in contemporary dance pieces, most notably collaborating with Hari Krishnan and Devraj Patnaik, co-founder of Chitralekha Odissi Dance Creations.
+She has also worked as a choreographer for theatre, dramaturg and theatre director.

-Thomas earned a B.A in Religious Studies from McGill University, and an M.A from York University.
-She is currently completing a Ph.D in Dance Studies at York University.
+Thomas earned a B.A in Religious Studies from McGill University, and an M.A from York University, and a PhD from York University.
+Between 2018 and 2021, she served as a tenure-stream professor in the department of dance at Texas Woman's University.
+She currently teaches in the Department of Dramatic Arts, Brock University.

 Thomas released her first solo record In the Throes of the Microscope in 1996.
 Following its release, Thomas relocated to Toronto where she wrote the experimental Armageddon Weather Channel, which was recorded with contributions from Ian Ilavsky.
-The was well received by critics, but lacked distribution and radioplay.
+It was well received by critics, but lacked distribution and radioplay.

 Songs for Car Commercials was released in 2002.
 You and Me Against the World Baby, released in 2006.
 In 2008, Priya Thomas is Blood Heron (Renovation Tracks) was released by Sunny Lane Records to critical acclaim in the U.S. and Canada.

-Following the loss of her close friend John Michael Auden McVey to suicide in March 2009, Thomas returned to movement work and choreographic practices.
+Following the loss of her close friend John Michael Auden McVey to suicide in March 2009, Thomas returned to a range of performance and choreographic practices.

 In 2012, Thomas formed an experimental project called Iroquois Falls.
 An EP entitled Twice-Born-Once-From-A-Gun was released by Toronto label Hi-Scores on March 21, 2012.